Welcome to today's edition of the Rush 24-7 podcast.

 Now, you may not know the name Mozilla, but if you use the Firefox internet browser, it comes from Mozilla.

-The literal I what is the proper name for people who engage in this kind of uh behavior?
+When it was discovered that Brendan Icke four years ago had donated $1,000 to Proposition 8, the literal what is the proper name for people who engage in this kind of behavior?

-It's not fascist is probably the closest way.
+It's not, fascist is probably the closest way.

-You could call them Nazis, but nevertheless, they went into gear, and immediately Brendan Icke was all over the tech media, described as filled with hatred and anti-gay bigotry.
+You could call them Nazis, but nevertheless, they went into gear and immediately Brendan Icke was all over the tech media, described as filled with hatred and anti-gay bigotry.

-And in 2008, President Obama and his entire regime officially were opposed to gay marriage until they came up on some tough times campaign donation-wise, needed some campaign money, so Obama sent Biden out to all of a sudden announce that the regime had changed its mind on gay marriage.
+And in 2008, President Obama and his entire regime, officially, were opposed to gay marriage until they came up on some tough times campaign donation-wise, needed some campaign money.

 This is not the kind of guy that would hold a magnifying glass up on an anthill in the summertime and try to fry him.